Medicine Wheel/Medicine Mountain National Historic Landmark

 The Medicine Wheel at Medicine Mountain is a large stone structure made of local white limestone laid upon a bedrock of limestone.
 It is both a place of sacred ceremony and scientific inquiry.
 In Native Science these uses are not distinguished as separate as they are in Western science.

-The cultural history of the Big Horn Mountains, home to the Big Horn Medicine Wheel, dates back over ten thousand years.
+The cultural history of the Bighorn Mountains, home to the Big Horn Medicine Wheel, dates back over ten thousand years.

 Cultural Purposes

 No indigenous people have publicly claimed to have built the Big Horn Medicine Wheel.
-During negotiations to include the Big Horn Medicine Wheel to the registry for National Historic Landmark and Sacred Site status, the Crow stated that the Wheel was already present when they came into the area.
+During negotiations to include the Big Horn Medicine Wheel in the registry for National Historic Landmark and Sacred Site status, the Crow stated that the Wheel was already present when they came into the area.
 However, the Wheel rests within the Crow homeland, an area that the Crow say was given to them by the Creator when No Vitals, the visionary Crow Leader (circa 1400–1600), had his vision of stars descending into tobacco blossoms while he fasted and prayed on the highest mountain in the Bighorns (Cloud Peak).
 Oral history from several indigenous nations sets the Big Horn Medicine Wheel as already existing, having been built by "ancient ancestors" or "people without iron."